adam-sampson/NannymudMudletModule/README.md

 6) Close the window and try out some of the triggers and aliases.

 Note: Modules can be synced so that when you change it for one character it changes for all characters.
 I recommend doing this unless you know more about packages.

+# Changes and improvements

+Please feel free to make changes and improvements.
+You can fork this repo for your own use.
+You can also submit a pull request or add an issue to request an improvement.